SystemOut1324/DS_5/README.md

 ```
 Download repo and navigate to it with the terminal.
 From the terminal you can run any spider written in wikiSpider.py.
 The default spider is "wiki"

-To run wiki-spider with outputcsv write:
+To run wiki-spider with output.csv write:
 ```sh
 scrapy crawl wiki -o output.csv
 ```